OSMLatam/OSM-Notes-Ingestion/sql/wms/README.md

 # Configure Notes WMS

-Notes WMS is a layer service that locates the open and closed notes in a map.
+Notes WMS is a layer service that locates the open and closed notes on a map.
 This layer can be included in JOSM or Vespucci to easily locate notes, and process them by location.
 By having the location of notes from a wide perspective, one can zoom in on the areas where the notes are still open.
-This service does not provide a lot of zoom detail, because it is only necessary to have a rough idea where open notes are located.
+This service does not provide a lot of zoom detail, because it is only necessary to have a rough idea of where open notes are located.

 As part of the service, it also locates closed notes.
-This allows to identify areas where many notes have being opened, and imagine the reason why.
+This allows us to identify areas where many notes have been opened, and imagine the reason why.

 This service uses the OSM Notes profile mechanism, which has an updated set of notes (open and close).
-To make WMS working, some changes on the database are necessary, to copy just the necessary values into another table, with the geometry already created.
+To make WMS work some changes on the database are necessary, to copy just the necessary values into another table, with the geometry already created.
 This speeds up the queries for the WMS, without impacting the notes base table.